-An assessment of local and national archive sources and databases indicated that numerous WWIIera defensive installations were constructed around the Danish coastline during WWII, as part of the larger German Atlantikwall fortifications across occupied Europe - from Norway to the Atlantic coastline of France.
+An assessment of local and national archive sources and databases indicated that numerous WWII-era defensive installations were constructed around the Danish coastline during WWII, as part of the larger German Atlantikwall fortifications across occupied Europe - from Norway to the Atlantic coastline of France.
+Though the bulk of these defences were concentrated along Denmark's exposed western and northern coasts, several such fortifications were documented as facing the Baltic Sea.